LamiaSal/Teresa_robot_internship_2021/README.md

 # Execute the simulation
+This part concerns the directories : Simulation-Teresa-with-Q-Learning and  Simulation-Teresa-with-Dense-Neural-Network

-To run the simulation it will be necessary to use 3 terminals.
+To run the simulation it will be necessary to use 4 terminals.

 ## 1. First Terminal